How to Treat Keratosis Pilaris on Your Face (Without Irritation)

 Cleanser and Moisturizer

-Lactic acid and glycolic acid make your skin more vulnerable to sunburn and sun damage.
-Wear SPF 30 or higher every morning.
-Sun exposure also darkens the spots that form around KP bumps, so consistent sun protection matters beyond just preventing burns.
-If you wear makeup, wait 10 to 15 minutes after applying moisturizer before putting on foundation.
-Liquid or cream foundations smooth over bumpy texture better than powder foundations, which settle into the bumps and make them more visible.
+Lactic acid and glycolic acid increase sun sensitivity, so wear SPF 30 or higher every morning.
+Sun exposure also darkens the spots that form around KP bumps, so consistent protection matters beyond just preventing burns.

 When to See a Dermatologist